kubevirt/user-guide/workloads/virtual-machines/expose-service.md

 nodeport       NodePort   172.30.232.73   <none>        27017:30000/TCP   5m
 ```

-Connect to the VirtualMachine by using a node IP and node port outside the
+Connect to the VirtualMachineInstance by using a node IP and node port outside the
 cluster network:

 ```bash
 $ ssh cirros@$NODE_IP -p 30000
 ```

-## Expose VirtualMachine as a LoadBalancer Service
+## Expose VirtualMachineInstance as a LoadBalancer Service

-Expose the RDP port (3389) of a VirtualMachine running on KubeVirt by creating
+Expose the RDP port (3389) of a VirtualMachineInstance running on KubeVirt by creating
 `LoadBalancer` service.
 Here is an example:

 ```yaml